 Scaling and Polishing Dog Teeth

-My Pet Needs Extractions – How will they eat?
+If My Pet Needs Extractions – How Will They Eat?

 Before you gasp in horror, pets are not like humans.
 They don’t receive the same dental care that we give ourselves so extractions are common.